-This chapter's objective is to focus on Tasks 4B and 5 as prescribed in the SFP rules and guidelines.
+This chapter's objective is to focus on Tasks 4B and 5 as prescribed in the SFP rules and guidelines, along with the implementation of the Task 12 work.
 The scope of Task 4B involves the identification and assessment of potential FMEs as well as potentially feasible FMSs and FMPs.
 The scope of Task 5 involves further evaluation of identified FMEs, FMSs, and FMPs through a final recommended list of such actions to be incorporated into the San Antonio RFP.
+The scope of Task 12 is to perform identified FMEs, as well as identify, evaluate, and recommend additional FMPs, to the extent the allocated budget allowed.
+Projects from Task 12 follow the same screening and recommendation process as from Task 4B/5.
+Chapter 5 includes the amended projects from Task 12.